Far (band)

 Far was an American rock band from Sacramento, California, formed in 1991.
 Although Far only experienced limited commercial success, the band had considerable influence on underground rock music.
-They are perhaps best known for their song "Mother Mary", from their influential record Water & Solutions.
+They are perhaps best known for their song "Mother Mary", from their record Water & Solutions.

 History

 Original releases (1991–1998)

 After a number of local releases including their first demo tape Sweat A River, Live No Lies (1991) and two independent albums Listening Game (1992) and Quick (1994) the band signed to Epic/Immortal Records and released their first major record.
 Tin Cans With Strings To You was recorded in September 1995 and released by Epic/Immortal on April 3, 1996.
 Their manager Troy Davis considers Tin Cans With Strings to be the first-ever screamo album.
 The song "Job's Eyes" was featured in an episode of Buffy the Vampire Slayer, titled "The Pack", which aired on April 7, 1997.
-Around this time, the band were being put on bills with heavy artists, such as Sepultura and Monster Magnet.
+Around this time, the band were being put on bills with artists such as Sepultura and Monster Magnet.
 Vocalist Jonah Matranga later recalled how the band would often get booed and abused by the audience at these shows.

 Far's next release was a four-song EP titled Soon (1997), which featured two songs ("Bury White", "Mother Mary") that would later be included on their fourth and most popular album, Water & Solutions (1998).
 Water & Solutions was recorded in April 1997 and released on March 10, 1998.
-It was produced by Dave Sardy and attracted a strong cult following in the late 1990s, due mostly to the single "Mother Mary" and the band touring with longtime friends Deftones, and Incubus.
+It was produced by Dave Sardy and attracted a strong cult following in the late 1990s, due mostly to the single "Mother Mary" and the band touring with longtime friends Deftones and Incubus.
 The more melodic sound showcased on this album is increasingly cited as an influence on alternative rock bands by the rock press, such as Papa Roach, Finch, and Funeral for a Friend.